Saturday, 7 July 2007

 A woman with three kids in the back stopped her car to help us, having probably seen the looks on our faces.
 She said we were going in completely the wrong direction and should go back to the square and ask again.
 She wanted to drive us to the camping, but could not fit us in her car.

 The central square was buzzing with lunch-time diners enjoying the unusual warmth under the trees.
-Two waiters at a brasserie gave us instructions for getting to the elusive camping ground (very good ones, in retrospect), but we decided to try to find the Office of Tourism first, as we felt the urge to complain about the signs and lack of them.
+Two waiters at a brasserie gave us instructions for getting to the elusive camping ground (very good ones, in retrospect), but we decided to try to find the Office of Tourism first, as we felt the urge to complain about the signs, or lack of them.

 We finally tracked it down at the bottom of a charming maze of alleys, in the abbey of Saint Michel next to the bridge.
 The women on the desk were extremely apologetic, promising to get something done about the wrong signs.

-The old camping ground had been closed for four years, they said, but the new one was only 15 minutes walk away, on a route that they marked for us on the town plan.
+They said that the old camping ground had been closed for four years, but the new one was only 15 minutes walk away, on a route that they marked for us on the town plan.
 Before we left, they took us into a back room and poured icy cold drinks of apple and quince juice to give us the strength to continue.

 The final push was completed without trouble.
 The new camping ground had cabins and a pool close to the road, and terraced campsites lower down near the river.
 The trees were young and small, but there were two-sided shelters of matting that gave good shade.